-Austrian Parliament approves vaccine mandate for adults
+Austrian parliament approves vaccine mandate for adults

 |

-VIENNA, Austria (AP) — Austria's Parliament voted Thursday to introduce a COVID-19 vaccine mandate for adults from February 1, the first of its kind in Europe, with maximum potential fines of up to 3,600 Euros (US$4,000) for people who don't comply after a series of reminders.
+VIENNA, Austria (AP) — Austria's parliament voted Thursday to introduce a COVID-19 vaccine mandate for adults from February 1, the first of its kind in Europe, with maximum potential fines of up to 3,600 euros ($4,000) for people who don't comply after a series of reminders.

-Lawmakers voted 137 to 33 in favour of the measure, which will apply to all residents of Austria aged 18 and over.
-Exemptions are made for pregnant women, people who for medical reasons can't be vaccinated, or who have recovered from the novel coronavirus in the previous six months.
+Lawmakers voted 137 to 33 in favor of the measure, which will apply to all residents of Austria aged 18 and over.
+Exemptions are made for pregnant women, people who for medical reasons can't be vaccinated, or who have recovered from the coronavirus in the previous six months.

 Officials say the mandate is necessary because vaccination rates remain too low in the small Alpine country.
 They say it will ensure that Austria's hospitals are not overwhelmed with COVID-19 patients.